| A Conversation with Maggie Anton, author of RAV HISDA'S

 that infringe on women's rights to education, freedom,

+and religious equality?
 Some women believe their unequal position is God's will,

 particularly uneducated women.
 With no knowledge of what